Asymptotic Properties of a Special Solution to the (3,4) String Equation: Introduction.

 \subsection{Acknowledgments.}

 This research was partially supported by the European Research Council (ERC), Grant Agreement No. 101002013.
+We would like to thank Great Bay University for their warm hospitality, where this work was initiated.
 The author also acknowledges support from the Royal Swedish Academy of Sciences and special program `Random Matrices and Scaling Limits' hosted at the Mittag–Leffler Institute, where part of this work was completed.
+We would also like to thank the anonymous referees, whose valuable comments improved the overall presentation of this work.